travelgateX/documentation-site/content/hotelx/concepts/accesses-supplier-context.md

 +++
-title = "Access, Supplier and Context" pagetitle = "The Holy Grail" description = "Learn about Core Entities used in TravelgateX" weight = 1 alwaysopen = false
+title = "Access, Supplier and Context" pagetitle = ""
+description = "Learn about Core Entities used in TravelgateX" weight = 1 alwaysopen = false
 +++

+On this page you will learn more about Core Entities used in TravelgateX.

-# Supplier
+### Supplier

-Product segmentation over a _provider_ API implementation.
-_Supplier_ codes are uniques ove all TravelgateX organizations.
+Product segmentation over a _provider_ API implementation. _Supplier_ codes are uniques over all TravelgateX organizations.

-# Access
+### Access

-Configuration to use when interacting with a _supplier_, which includes:
+Configuration used when interacting with a _supplier_, which includes:

 * URLs
 * Credentials